D A N C E M O N K S

 East Bay, California

-APAPACHO: Free Acupressure and Self-and Community Care exchange for local Mexican farmworkers at Berkeley Farmers' Market and in the fields in partnership with Hijas del Campo
+APAPACHO: Free Acupressure and Community Care for local Mexican farmworkers at Berkeley Farmers' Market and in partnership with Hijas del Campo

 CREATIVE RESIDENCY: DANCE MONKS rehearsals and embodied research, including gathering remedies and stories from local farmworkers for upcoming performance installation